-- Submit three copies of the form, a personal statement of no more than 300 words explaining your interest in pursuing a MPA, and accompanying documents – a transcript and resume – to the director of Urban Studies for approval signature.
+- Submit three copies of the application form, a personal statement of no more than 300 words explaining your interest in pursuing a MPA, and accompanying documents – a transcript and resume – to the director of your undergraduate program for approval signature;

-- The director of Urban Studies will review and submit your application to the graduate director of the MPA program.
+- The director of your undergraduate program will review and submit your application to the Graduate Director of the MPA program.

-- Students will receive a letter from the chair notifying them of their acceptance into the program.
+- Students will receive a letter from the MPA Graduate Director notifying them of acceptance to the program.

 - Students may take four of the common core of knowledge MPA courses (12 credits) during their senior year.

-- These 12 hours of graduate credit are “double” counted towards both their Urban Studies elective requirements AND their MPA requirements.
+- These 12 hours of graduate credit are “double” counted towards both the Urban Studies elective requirements AND the MPA requirements.

 - Students who do not maintain a 3.00 GPA during their senior year may have their admission to the MPA program revoked.

-- Submitting a letter explaining interest in the MPA program.
+- This includes paying all application fees to the Graduate School, and submitting a letter explaining interest in the MPA program;

-- The student also includes an updated resume and transcript, and
+- Students also include an updated resume and transcript, and

-- Completes and files all Graduate School application forms.
+- Complete and file all Graduate School application forms.

-- A duplicate copy of the Graduate School application is also submitted to the departmental administrator for the MPA program.
+- A duplicate copy of the Graduate School application should be submitted to the departmental administrator for the MPA program.

-- Dual Degree program application information for the Rutgers-Camden Graduate School are available at here.
+- Dual Degree program application information is available at here.